secretstartups/handbook/finance/sox-internal-controls/regulatory/index.html.md

 **1.2.
 Value Added tax/ Goods and Service tax for non-US entities**

-Tax returns for non-US entities are filed by third party consultants based on sales and purchase tax details provided by Gitlab.
+Tax returns for non-US entities are filed by third party consultants based on sales and purchase tax details provided by GitLab.
 Sales tax details are generated from Avalara and purchase tax details are generated from NetSuite.<br>

 **1.2.1.
 Generating sales tax report from Avalara**